Diabetes is caused by the failure of the body to develop enough insulin, which is crucial in enabling cells to absorb

-As a diabetic dog owner, giving your dog carbohydrate foods with a low glycemic index, for instance, sorghum, brown rice, and barley.
+As a diabetic dog owner, giving your dog carbohydrate foods with a low glycemic index, like sorghum, brown rice, and barley, is advisable.

 Provide Enough Water

 Therefore, your dog losses a lot of water, and keeping it hydrated is crucial.
-If you don’t, this may make it to lose weight in the long run.
+If you don’t, this may make the dog lose weight in the long run.

 Make sure your sick dog has clean drinking water all the time.
 If the dog reduces water intake, it will show that you’re managing its diabetes better.

 Consider Giving Your Dog A Prescription Diet

-If you’ve tried several diets and nothing is working, you should get in touch with your vet to give you a prescription diet.
+If you’ve tried several diets and nothing is working, you should contact your vet to give you a prescription diet.
 This type of diet is specially formulated to manage dogs with diabetes.

 For instance, the veterinarian may suggest that you feed your dog fresh meat.
 This diet will instantly lower the level of insulin needed daily to handle blood sugar levels.

 Furthermore, the vet may recommend providing a raw diet with macro-nutrients, such as chromium and vanadium.
 These macro-nutrients are crucial in the production of natural insulin from the pancreas.

-Aside from feeding your diabetic dog the right diet, you also need to keep it fit.
+Aside from feeding your diabetic dog the proper diet, it would help if you also kept it fit.
 Regular exercise is crucial even as you try to put weight on your dog.
-Exercise will help reduce blood sugar levels in the dog’s body.
+Exercise helps reduce blood sugar levels in the dog’s body.

-Note that the exercise should last the same amount of time on a daily.
-Moreover, the exercise should be of the same intensity.
+Note that the exercise should last the same amount of time daily.
+Moreover, the activity should be of the same intensity.

 Discuss what type of exercises you should undertake and for how long with your dog’s vet.
-Since you want your dog to add weight instead of losing weight, the exercise should be short.
+Since you want your dog to add weight instead of losing weight, the activity should be short.

 Reasons Why Your Diabetic Dog Is Underweight

 There are several reasons why your dog may be underweight.
-Apart from feeding your dog the wrong diet and not following the right routine, these things may cause your dog to lose weight.
-These are as follows:
+Apart from feeding your dog the wrong diet and not following the proper routine, these things may cause your dog to lose weight.